robertvanoverbeek/AirflowTutorial/README.md

 The DAG script of this tutorial demonstrates the usage of Airflow in an ETL process.
 In this case it periodically Extracts data from some place (public BigQuery dataset stackoverflow.posts_questions) over a certain time period and store it in a certain form (Transform) as csv file (Load).
 Let's assume that, on a monthly basis (every first day of the month), we want to store a csv file containing the most popular Stack Overflow questions of the previous month (for speed and simplicity we apply 7 days instead of a full month).
 In this case the information can be retrieved from a public Google dataset (https://cloud.google.com/bigquery/public-data/).

-More concrete, we want to run a SQL query on this dataset on a monthly basis and store the data as a temporary Bigquery table.
+In more detail, we want to run a SQL query on this dataset on a monthly basis and store the data as a temporary Bigquery table.
 Then, in order to save some costs, we want to store the data as csv files, after which we can remove the temporary Bigquery table.
 From there the csv files can be made available as data source for e.g. reporting (e.g. very simple with Google's Data Studio) and/or Machine Learning.
 Side note: If you want to use Power BI in combination with GCP it is better to store and leave the data in BigQuery (which is also a step in the DAG of this tutorial), as this makes securely accessing the data from Power BI easier with the standard BigQuery connector in Power BI.
-I believe using a csv file stored in GCP for usage in a Power BI is only advisable if you can make the data publicly available, which step is explained in https://cloud.google.com/storage/docs/access-control/making-data-public.
+I believe using a csv file stored in GCP for usage in a Power BI is only advisable if it is ok to make the data publicly available, which step is explained in https://cloud.google.com/storage/docs/access-control/making-data-public.

 While the DAG we will create is quite simple in terms of processes we will add some extra features that are possible with Airflow:
 * Centrally stored variables;
 * The usage of Macros and Jinja Templating;
-* Backfilling of historical data.
+* Backfilling of historical data (catchup).
 Thus, once we deploy the DAG we want the script to process a number of previous months too;
 * Use a DAG as context managers.

 Generally, the structure of an Airflow DAG consists of 5 parts: